Square-Zero-Labs/OpenAI-Apps-Directory-Kit/directory_server_node/README.md

 - `data/directory-places.json` provides fallback data when a remote source is unavailable; the frontend preview defaults reuse this dataset as well.
 - Set the `SUPABASE_SERVICE_ROLE_KEY` environment variable (and adjust the config) to fetch real data from Supabase.

 The server watches both files for changes and reloads them automatically, so you can edit configuration and fallback data without restarting the process.
+The front-end widgets start with a whimsical loading state and only render real places after the refreshed data arrives.

 Each tool response includes: